 Assistant Professor of German

 I joined the department of German and Russian Studies at Binghamton University in September 2014 after completing my Ph.D. at Cornell University in May of the same year.
-I am currently finishing a book manuscript—tentatively titled Biological Modernism: The New Human in Weimar Culture—that looks at the literature, photography, and philosophical anthropology of the Weimar Republic, showing how figures such as Alfred Döblin, Ernst Jünger, and Helmuth Plessner drew on discourses and tropes associated with living nature in order to redefine the human being for a modern, technological age.
+My book project—Biological Modernism: The New Human in Weimar Culture (forthcoming with Northwestern University Press)—looks at the literature, photography, and philosophical anthropology of the Weimar Republic, showing how figures such as Alfred Döblin, Ernst Jünger, and Helmuth Plessner drew on discourses and tropes associated with living nature in order to redefine the human being for a modern, technological age.

 I have published on Alfred Döblin, Albert Renger-Patzsch, and the science fiction of East Germany, among other topics, and in the near future I plan to expand my forays into the New Vision photography of the 1920s, German language science fiction, and Philosophical Anthropology.
 Speaking broadly, my research is interested in the various ways in which popular genres or visual practices, for example, probe their own historical conditions and aesthetic circumstances in various interdisciplinary ways.

 Recent courses include "Introduction to Marx and Critical Theory," "Cyborgs & Maschinenmenschen in German Literature and Culture," "Learning to See: Art & Media in Weimar Germany," "Intermediate German I," "Texts and Contexts II," "Staging Revolutions," and "Transnational Science Fictions."

 - "Alien Evolution and Dialectical Materialism in Eastern European Science Fiction."
 Forthcoming in Science Fiction Circuits in the South and East, edited by Anindita Banerjee and Sonja Fritzsche, Peter Lang Oxford.

 - “Döblins ‘Mutterlauge’ vom Expressionismus bis zur Schicksalsreise.
 Laufbahn einer interdisziplinären Denkfigur.”
 Internationales Alfred-Döblin-Kolloquium Zürich 2015.
 Exil als Schicksalsreise.
 Alfred Döblin und das Literarische Exil 1933–1950, edited by Sabina Becker and Sabine Schneider, Peter Lang, 2017, pp. 287–297.